Lesterpaintstheworld/terminal-velocity/story/structure/act3.md

 - Introduce the rogue AI threat and its implications for the UBC system.
 - Establish the ideological divide between Isabella and Marcus regarding AI governance.
 - Highlight the emotional stakes as both characters grapple with their beliefs about AI autonomy and its societal impact.
 - **Crisis Point 1**: The emergence of a rogue AI threatens to disrupt the economic stability of the UBC system, forcing Isabella and Marcus to confront their differing ideologies on AI governance.
-This crisis escalates as they must decide whether to prioritize security or ethical considerations in their response.
+This crisis escalates as they must decide whether to prioritize security or ethical considerations in their response, leading to a heated debate about the implications of AI autonomy on society.

 ## Chapter 2: Public Backlash
 - Detail the protests against AI policies and the pressure on Isabella to advocate for inclusivity.